 Vendor Specific Properties (5000 and higher) that an OPC server can define and use.
 These properties may be different for each OPC server, and provide a space for OPC server manufacturers to define their own properties.

-You query a server item's properties using the
+You query properties of a server item using the

 The following example queries the Item Description property